kennethteo/copilot-metrics-dashboard/src/dashboard-data-loader/README.md

 npm run load:metrics
 ```

-- Load team metrics directly from the GitHub API into `metrics_history` (team column populated):
+- Load team metrics directly from the GitHub API into `metrics_history` (team column populated).
+If TEAMS is omitted, teams are auto-discovered from your org/enterprise:

 ```sh
 # Configure .env first (see below), then run: